advance100/doc_webpack/webpack-dev-server.md

 ```

 Using this config `webpack-dev-server` will serve the static files in your `build` folder and watch your source files for changes.
 When changes are made the bundle will be recompiled.
 This modified bundle is served from memory at the relative path specified in `publicPath` (see [API](#API)).
 It will not be written to your configured output directory.
 Where a bundle already exists at the same url path the bundle in memory will take precedence.

+For example with the configuration above your bundle will be available at `localhost:8080/assets/bundle.js`

 To load your bundled files, you will need to create an `index.html` file. e.g.